desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

-Once the owner of `example.co.uk` informs the existing signing parties of the joining Child DNS Operator's nameserver hostnames, the existing parties can use an algorithm similar to the one given in (#bootstrapping) to query and validate the joining operator's ZSK set, and then include it in their DNSKEY sets.
+Once the owner of `example.co.uk` informs the existing signing parties of the joining Child DNS Operator's nameserver hostnames, the existing parties can use an algorithm similar to the one given in (#bootstrapping) to query and validate the joining operator's DNSKEY set.

+The new KSKs can then be added to the delegation's DS record set as described in [@!RFC8901], Section 8 (i.e. via an [@!RFC7344] rollover using CDS/CDNSKEY records), followed by the inclusion of the new ZSKs in the other operators' DNSKEY record sets.
+Similarly, the new operator can import the other operators' DNSKEYs into its local copy of the Child zone.

+[ Note that the DNSKEY record set in the Child zone contains keys from all operators, whereas the DNSKEY record set published under the Signaling Domain is restricted to keys actively used by the publishing operator. ]

-To finish the joining process, CDS/CDNSKEY records may be used to propagate the joint delegation signer information to the parent ([@!RFC8901], Section 8).
-Signing parties can then amend the Child's NS record set to include the joining operator's authoritative hostnames, and use CSYNC ([@!RFC7477]) to update the NS record set at the Parent.
+After all signing parties have detected convergence on the served DNSKEY record sets, they can finish the joining process by amending the Child's NS record set to include the new operator's authoritative nameservers, and use CSYNC ([@!RFC7477]) to update the NS record set at the Parent.